spaceninja/interactive-fiction/README.md

   - [ ] Handle speaking to actors V-SAY
   - [ ] Handle giving directions to actors
   - [ ] Add GIVE command
+  - [ ] "The $winner seems confused.
+'I don't see any such thing here!'"
+    - you ask actor to interact with something that's not here (parser, not-here func)
 - [ ] Add Fighting
   - [ ] Add ATTACK/STAB/STRIKE/THROW commands
   - [ ] Add DIAGNOSE verb and command